 - Displaying submissive body language – head down, arched back, tail tucked.

 - Sudden Panting

 - In some cases, hiccupping

 - Excessive barking

 - Clinging to their owner for security

-Symptoms of panic attacks in dogs may include the above signs as well as others that are specific to your pup’s needs and personality traits.
+A dog experiencing a panic attack will show symptoms that may include the above signs, as well as others that are specific to your pup’s needs and personality traits.
 Dogs who suffer from dog anxiety may also have other signs that are not related to anxiety attacks.

 We have a detailed article about how to recognize dog anxiety that you can check out here.

 The Causes of Panic Attacks in Dogs